 Next, we averaged the rankings for each neighborhood to create a best neighborhood index.

-Read on below to learn more about what it’s like to live in the best places Columbus has to offer.
+Read on below to learn more about what it’s like to live in the best places Columbus, Ohio has to offer.
 Or skip to the end to see the list of all the neighborhoods in the city from best to worst.

 Bexley is a suburban city in Franklin County, Ohio, United States.
 The population was 13,057 at the 2010 census.
 Founded as a village over a hundred years ago, the city of Bexley is an old, tree-lined suburb of Columbus, the Ohio state capital, situated on the banks of Alum Creek next to Driving Park and Wolfe Park, just east of the Franklin Park Conservatory.
 It is horizontally bisected by the National Road, serving as a reminder of Bexley’s origins as a merger between the prestigious Bullitt Park neighborhood to the north, and the Lutheran college community of Pleasant Ridge to the south.

 Upper Arlington was founded by the real estate developers Ben and King Thompson, who purchased most of the farmland that was to become Upper Arlington in 1913.
 This land was directly adjacent to the Marble Cliff Quarry Co.
 They originally wanted to call it the “Country Club District” after the Country Club development in Kansas City, but by 1917, the community became known as “Upper Arlington”, in reference to its southern neighbor of Arlington.
 The Upper Arlington Company was incorporated that year and operated out of a field office built on the former Miller farm; that building is presently the Miller Park branch of the Upper Arlington Library.